raine/telegram-tori-bot/README.md

   through endless list of nested categories
 - Add photos to listing by dragging them to chat at any point
 - Edit listing subject and body by editing the original message
+- Uploads a sent listing as an archive that can be relisted later

 ## install